perturbing/vasil-tests/referencing-scripts-cip-33.md

 	}]
 }
 ```
-To create the first output we build the transaction with the following command
+To create the first output, we build the transaction with the following command
 ```
 $ cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 3db0bbe89a032ec57519f3785fcd0c70a5177e705ecfbf469494c3f412b31d22#0 \